beckyetroy/DisneyMovieSoundtrackWebApp/README.md

 - Created a JSON object to store playlist data
 - Created templates to display the JSON object
 - Removed sonatas object and changed rating function
+- Created a JSON object to store developer data
+- Created templates to display the JSON object